 3.3 INTRA AND INTER CLUSTER DISTANCES BETWEEN CLUSTERS

 The intra and inter cluster distances of K-means clustering were presented in Table 2.
-The maximum inter cluster distance was observed between the clusters IV and VII (258.00) followed by cluster V and VI (254.92).
-The minimum inter cluster distance was recorded between the clusters II and VII (41.73) followed by cluster I and VII (44.66).
-The range of inter cluster distance was 41.73 to 258.00.
+The inter cluster distance was ranged from 41.73 to 258.00.
+The maximum inter cluster distance was observed between clusters IV and VII (258.00) followed by cluster V and VI (254.92).
+The minimum inter cluster distance was recorded between clusters II and VII (41.73) followed by cluster I and VII (44.66)..
 The maximum intra cluster distance was recorded for the cluster IV (258.00) followed by cluster V (254.92).
 The minimum intra cluster distance was recorded for the cluster II (41.73) followed by cluster I (44.66).
 The range of intra cluster distance was 44.66 to 196.46.

-Results showed that genotypes in cluster VI exhibited highest plant spread (63.14) and cluster IV (43.96) lowest.
-Genotypes in cluster IV were late flowering (43.68 days).
-Where as, genotypes in cluster I were early flowering (34.94).
-The genotypes in cluster I were found early maturing (80.69 days) and cluster VII late maturing (100.00 days).
-Weight of tubers per plant was highest in VI (355.68) and lowest in cluster V (100.06).
-Genotypes in cluster I shad highest tuber shape scoring (4.63) where as, cluster V (2.88) was lowest.
+Results showed that genotypes in cluster VI exhibited highest plant spread (63.14) and cluster IV (43.96) exhibited lowest.
+Genotypes in cluster IV were late flowering (43.68 days), whereas, genotypes in cluster I were of early flowering (34.94).
+The genotypes in cluster I were also found early maturing (80.69 days) and genotypes of cluster VII late maturing (100.00 days).
+Weight of tubers per plant was highest in cluster VI (355.68) and lowest in cluster V (100.06).
+Genotypes in cluster I had highest tuber shape scoring (4.63) where as, cluster V (2.88) was lowest.
 Dry matter was highest for genotypes in cluster II (22.50) and lowest in V (18.14).
 Tuber firmness was highest in cluster I (53.38) and lowest in cluster VI (42.00).
 Mean values of cluster analysis were presented in table 3.

-All genotypes grouped in cluster I and II were found suitable for the processing except Kufri Frysona which is grouped under cluster VI.
+All the genotypes grouped in cluster I and II were found suitable for the processing except Kufri Frysona which is grouped under cluster VI.
 From the data it was concluded that considerable variation exists for all the traits studied.
-Further, these results suggest that the genotypes grouped in different clusters may be used as potential parental lines for hybridization programmes to develop desirable genotypes.
+Further, these results suggested that the genotypes grouped in different clusters may be used as potential parental lines for hybridization programmes to develop desirable genotypes.

 Existence of genetic diversity and clustering of potato genotypes in diverse groups were reported by different researcher for different traits (Panigrahi et al., 2014 Seid et al., 2021 Rashid et al., 2024 and Pritam et al., 2025).